 Protective effect of ganaxolone against seizures was also shown in an animal model of infantile spasms.
 The rats were at first prenatally primed with betamethasone, and then on the 15th day after birth convulsions were initiated with N-methyl-d-aspartate (NMDA).
-When given 30 minutes before the NMDA, ganaxolone delayed the onset of spasms and decreased the number of spasms or suppressed their occurrence [32].
+When given 30 minutes before the NMDA, ganaxolone delayed the onset of spasms and decreased the number of spasms or suppressed their occurrence 32.

 In a mice model of complex partial seizures induced by low-frequency (6 Hz), long-duration (3 s) electrical stimulation ganaxolone showed strong protective effect, comparable to that of clonazepam.
-Potency of ganaxolone in this model was similar to its potency in models of PTZ-induced seizures (ED50 value= 6.3 mg/kg) [33].
+Potency of ganaxolone in this model was similar to its potency in models of PTZ-induced seizures (ED50 value= 6.3 mg/kg) 33.
 The same protective effect with almost identical potency(ED50 value= 6.6 mg/kg) ganaxolone exerted in fully amygdala-kindled female mice (by means ofthe electrodes implanted into the right amygdala complex).
 The seizures were nearly completely prevented with the highest doses of ganaxolone, and its effect was comparable to protective effect of clonazepam.
-Potential advantage of ganaxolone over benzodiazepines lies in absence of tolerance for protection against seizures, which is regularly observed in experiments with the latter drugs [34,35]
+Potential advantage of ganaxolone over benzodiazepines lies in absence of tolerance for protection against seizures, which is regularly observed in experiments with the latter drugs 34,35

-Ganaxolone showed specific protective anticonvulsive effect in a rat model of catamenial epilepsy (a kind of epilepsy with the exacerbation of seizures immediately before, during or after menstruation), which is believed to be caused by perimenstrual decrease in brain levels of the progesterone metabolite allopregnanolone [36].
+Ganaxolone showed specific protective anticonvulsive effect in a rat model of catamenial epilepsy (a kind of epilepsy with the exacerbation of seizures immediately before, during or after menstruation), which is believed to be caused by perimenstrual decrease in brain levels of the progesterone metabolite allopregnanolone 36.
 Almost 70% of women in reproductive age with epilepsy experience increase in seizure frequency around menstruation.
 Female rats were maintained at high levels of progesterone, then subsequently deprived of allopregnanolone by administration of finasteride.
 Ganaxolone gave protection against PTZ-induced seizures in much lower doses (i.e. with higher potency) than in non-deprived pregnant or non-pregnant animals.
 Similar phenomenon was not observed with diazepam or valproate, which indicated that ganaxolone could be specific and potent drug for treatment of catamenial epilepsy in humans.
 Greater efficacy of neurosteroids including ganaxolone compared to benzodiazepines in the treatment of catamenial epilepsy in animal models could be explained by temporary increase in expression of delta subunit of GABA-A receptor caused by progesterone.
 GABA-A receptors which contain delta subunit are located mostly perisynaptically/extrasynaptically, and GABA is less efficacious at such receptors.
 While benzodiazepines require gama-2 subunit to act on GABA-A receptor, neurosteroids positively modulate GABA-A receptors with all kinds of subunits, especially those with delta-subunits which are more sensitive to them.
-These temporary changes in the composition of GABA-A receptors during and around menstruation give to neurosteroids unique opportunity to enhance inhibitory effect of GABA and prevent exacerbation of seizures during and around menstruation [37].
+These temporary changes in the composition of GABA-A receptors during and around menstruation give to neurosteroids unique opportunity to enhance inhibitory effect of GABA and prevent exacerbation of seizures during and around menstruation 37.

 On the other hand, ganaxolone was not only ineffective in animal models of absence seizures, but it showed seizure-potentiating activity.
-Pretreatment of rats with ganaxolone prolonged absence seizures caused by low-doses of pentylenetetrazol (PTZ) or gamma-hydroxybutyric acid (GHB), and ganaxolone alone(>20 mg/kg)caused occasional bilateral synchronous spike wave complexes in EEG [38].When during in vivo experiments ganaxolone was focally micro-injected into WAG/Rij rats (genetically modified animals that suffer from absence-like epilepsy, with characteristic recordings of spike-wave complexes), it significantly increased frequency of spike-wave complexes when injected into thalamic but not somatosensory cortical nuclei [39].
+Pretreatment of rats with ganaxolone prolonged absence seizures caused by low-doses of pentylenetetrazol (PTZ) or gamma-hydroxybutyric acid (GHB), and ganaxolone alone(>20 mg/kg)caused occasional bilateral synchronous spike wave complexes in EEG 38.When during in vivo experiments ganaxolone was focally micro-injected into WAG/Rij rats (genetically modified animals that suffer from absence-like epilepsy, with characteristic recordings of spike-wave complexes), it significantly increased frequency of spike-wave complexes when injected into thalamic but not somatosensory cortical nuclei 39.
 (Table 1)

 Other central effects of ganaxolone